MarioStanke/plant-landmarks/README.md

 In order to start the classification approach, please only use contents out of the *Classification* folder and for the landmark approach only contents out of the *Landmark* folder are relevant.

 However, the execution of the programs of each approach follows identical instructions.
-For both approaches, three Jupyter Lab files exist in the respective folders *Classification* and *Landmarks*.
+For both approaches, three JupyterLab files exist in the respective folders *Classification* and *Landmarks*.

 Classification: